The Coffey Blog

 Writing for a low reading level gets easier with practice.
 It's possible to craft educational, elegant, creative copy—and make it accessible to the widest range of readers possible.

-Let Coffey help you say it simply
+Let Coffey help you with health literacy

-Our team includes experts in health literacy editing.
+Our team includes experts in health literacy writing and editing.
 We love the challenge of taking difficult text and making it easier to read.
 To learn more about this service and how it can transform your health content and materials, call us at 888.805.9101 or email us.